This Week's Best Memes, Ranked - Digg

 Here at Digg, we try our best to cover the most important and confounding memes that come across the timeline.
 But the web is littered with tons of great memes that never quite hit the mainstream, instead bouncing around the weird corners of Twitter or Reddit.

 Enter: our recurring feature, Memes, Ranked.
-For the first full week of 2020, we have PlayStation 5 memes, coping memes, Grimes' baby name memes and World War III memes.
-Let's dig in.
+For the week of January 13th, we have a few contenders: Teriyaki Boyz memes, Oscar nomination memes, and kebab shop fight memes.

 The examples: